aau-claaudia/hpc/docs/ucloud/guides/application-guides/Voyant-Tools.md

 <br>

-Now the application pops op in a new window and you can upload the files you would like to work on.
+Now the application pops up in a new window and you can upload the files you would like to work on.
 The entire text collection you are working on is called corpus in the application.

 There are three main ways of selecting a corpus in Voyant Tools:

-1.	type or paste into the main text area, either normal text or a
+1. Type or paste into the main text area.
-2.	insert a URL link to a webpage, one per line.
+2. Insert a URL link to a webpage, one per line.
 3. Upload one or more files from your computer.
+4. Click on “open” if you want to use the pre uploaded texts (Frankenstein or novels by Jane Austin)

 The upload file selector should allow you to choose one or more files using Ctrl and Shift keys.
 If you have several documents to add at once, it may be easiest to first create a zip archive containing the files and then upload the one zip file.